ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: measure_when

     Specifies when the measure unit should acquire measurements.
-Unless this attribute is configured to  NIDCPOWER_VAL_ON_MEASURE_TRIGGER, the NIDCPOWER_ATTR_MEASURE_TRIGGER_TYPE attribute is ignored.
+Unless this attribute is configured to  :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`, the :py:data:`nidcpower.Session.measure_trigger_type` attribute is ignored.
     Refer to the Acquiring Measurements topic in the NI DC Power Supplies and SMUs Help for more information about how to  configure your measurements.
-    Default Value: If the NIDCPOWER_ATTR_SOURCE_MODE attribute is set to NIDCPOWER_VAL_SINGLE_POINT, the default value is  NIDCPOWER_VAL_ON_DEMAND.
-This value supports only the niDCPower_Measure function and niDCPower_MeasureMultiple  function.
-If the NIDCPOWER_ATTR_SOURCE_MODE attribute is set to NIDCPOWER_VAL_SEQUENCE, the default value is  NIDCPOWER_VAL_AUTOMATICALLY_AFTER_SOURCE_COMPLETE.
-This value supports only the niDCPower_FetchMultiple function.
+    Default Value: If the :py:data:`nidcpower.Session.source_mode` attribute is set to :py:data:`~nidcpower.SourceMode.SINGLE_POINT`, the default value is  :py:data:`~nidcpower.MeasureWhen.ON_DEMAND`.
+This value supports only the :py:meth:`nidcpower.Session.measure` function and :py:meth:`nidcpower.Session.measure_multiple`  function.
+If the :py:data:`nidcpower.Session.source_mode` attribute is set to :py:data:`~nidcpower.SourceMode.SEQUENCE`, the default value is  :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE`.
+This value supports only the :py:meth:`nidcpower.Session.fetch_multiple` function.

     The following table lists the characteristics of this property.